feddelegrand7/mini007/README.md

 #> [1] "Summarize the gathered information into 3 clear and concise bullet points in English."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is moderate, projected at 2-3% annually, primarily
+#> - Algeria's economy grows moderately at 2-3% annually, primarily fueled by the
-#> driven by oil and gas exports.
+#> oil and gas sector.
-#> - The main industries are hydrocarbons, agriculture, and manufacturing.
+#> - Major industries include energy, agriculture, and manufacturing, with
-#> - Key challenges include economic diversification, high unemployment, and
+#> hydrocarbons leading exports and government income.
-#> dependence on volatile energy prices.
+#> - Economic challenges encompass dependence on volatile oil prices, the need for
+#> diversification, and high unemployment rates.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE